 Note: If students are a student in the MEd program who has successfully completed this additional assignment in EDFE 4200, there is no obligation to count them as “advanced standing credits” towards a course in their program.
 By completing the petition, students are informing the Graduate Program in Education that they would like to count the coursework towards their degree.

-Advance Standing Credits from Professional Learning
+Advanced Standing Credits from Professional Learning

-Students who have completed Additional Qualification (AQ) and Principals' Qualification Program (PQP) courses at York University may also qualify for Advance Standing Credits in the Master of Education (MEd) degree program.
+Students who have completed Additional Qualification (AQ) and Principals' Qualification Program (PQP) courses at York University may also qualify for Advanced Standing Credits in the Master of Education (MEd) degree program.
 Find out how to earn these credits!